amitbet/codewar2021/README.md

 ### 1x1 Rounds:
 Each X vs Y round will run like this:
-* 3 rounds will be played (randomized choices are encouraged to produce interesting patterns)
+* 3 matchs will be played (randomized choices are encouraged to produce interesting patterns)
-* Each round will run until Pacman dies or the time is up
+* Each match will run until Pacman dies or the time is up
-* Each round will record Pacman’s points and the ghosts catch time (if they catch Pacman)
+* Each match will record Pacman’s points and the ghosts catch time (if they catch Pacman)
-* Best out of 3 wins, (points are recorded manually as tie-breakers)
+* Best out of 3 wins, (points are recorded manually for later)
-* At the end there is a tournament winner
-Best amongst Ghosts & Best Pacman may also be chosen according to points/times
+* At the end there is a Tournament Winner, Best amongst Ghosts & Best Pacman may also be chosen according to points/times

 ---

 ## BoardMap: